Geometric and asymptotic group theory

 Lecture by Goulnara Arzhantseva

 The course is open to students of all degrees (Bachelor, Master or PhD).
-The knowledge of the following fundamental concepts is required: graph, group, algebra, presentation of a group by generators and relators, fundamental group, covering space.
+The knowledge of the following fundamental concepts is required: graph, group, free group, presentation of a group by generators and relators, fundamental group.

 Exam information: The date for the first exam will be the 30th January 2015 and will take place at 9.00am in Seminarroom 11 (SR11).
 The exam itself will be a oral exam in which you will prepare a question from the list of questions chosen at random and present your solution.
 You may bring one side of A4 (that is one page of A4 written on only one side) of notes concerning the course with you to the exam.

 To repeat: The first exam date is 30/01/2015, 9.00am in Seminarroom 11 (SR11)

 Additional notes:Notes on coarse embeddings

 "Coarse non-amenability and coarse embeddings" Goulnara Arzhantseva, Erik Guentner and Jan Spakula, 2012, Geometry and Functional Analyis (GAFA) - This paper concerns coarse embeddability of homology 2-covers arising from finite quotients of free groups

 If the above link is inaccessible (or asks you to pay), a copy is available at: Paper copy from Goulnara Arzhantseva's website